ksindi/ksindi/working_with_kamil.md

     1. I like to make agreements on "how we do things" that we then agree to make exceptions on as a group instead of everyone inventing their own process.
 1. **Data informed**
-    1. I like data and dashboards so there is an objective way to measure progress and results.
+    1. I love data and dashboards so there is an objective way to measure progress and results.
     1. If we're discussing something and you know of data that would be useful to our decision, bring it up.